yassmin-ac/USDA-Agricultural-Analysis/README.md

 #### Wisconsin's Insight

-*Milk experienced its best performance in 2022, following a trend of consistent growth in the preceding years.
+*Milk experienced its best performance in 2022, following a trend of consistent growth in the preceding years.*

-Cheese saw a slight decline after 2018, but rebounded in 2021 and reached its peak in 2022.
+*The cheese production saw a slight decline after 2018, but rebounded in 2021 and reached its peak in 2022.*

-Yogurt, in contrast, peaked in 2009, and 2022 is not among its strongest years.
-The 13-year gap between its highest performance and the present requires further attention.*
+*Yogurt, in contrast, peaked in 2009, and 2022 is not among its strongest years.
+The 13-year gap between its highest performance and the present performance requires further attention.*

 - New York